Marcus Tullius Cicero

 Other Works

-Thanks to efforts of Atticus and Tiro, a former-house slave whom Cicero freed who doubled as his secretary and amanuensis, we also have hundreds of letters of Cicero’s correspondence.
+Thanks to the efforts of Atticus and Tiro, a former house-slave whom Cicero freed and who doubled as his secretary and amanuensis, we also have hundreds of letters of Cicero’s correspondence.
 These are primarily written to Atticus (with none of Atticus’ preserved), but also quite a few to Brutus, his brother Quintus Cicero, and many political figures with whom Cicero interacted.

 These letters are fascinating for showing the private life of one of Rome’s greatest citizens.
 The letters detail Cicero’s inner joys, doubts, and demons which he shared with Atticus, as well as authentic examples of diplomacy and problems in governance from the exchange of letters with other prominent senators and leading figures in Rome.